First step — preparation!

 It’s time!
 Today — Sunday — is when you start changing your life.
 Good luck and enjoy!

-Follow all the preparations — total time needed is 2-3 hours — and the upcoming week will be a breeze.
+Follow all the preparations — total time needed is 2-3 hours — and the upcoming week can be a breeze.
 Start in the early afternoon and end with a delicious dinner.

-Get rid of all the high-carb temptations in your pantry and fridge.
+Get rid of (throw out or give away) all the high-carb temptations in your pantry and fridge.
 Doing so massively improves your chances of success.
 Here’s how you do it.

 Thinking of bailing out already?
 If so, you could perhaps benefit from watching our video course on sugar addiction.